MagnusHJensen/Shulker-Utilities/README.md

 At it's current stage it's a very simple mod, that currently only allows for assembly/disassembly of a shulker in-world.

+It also adds a shulker box cactus, which voids any items hoppered into it!
+A vanilla+ trash can :D

 ### You can check it out over at [CurseForge] or [Modrinth]